em3ndez/tiny-web-server/README.md

 }
 ```

-3. Use the component to inject dependencies in your application:
+3. Use the component to inject dependencies in your application.
+In this example, `myService` is injected with application scope, meaning it is a singleton within the context of the application.
+This ensures that the same instance of `MyService` is used throughout the application's lifecycle, which is suitable for services that do not maintain state specific to individual requests.

+If you need request-scoped dependencies, you would typically manage this within the request handling logic, as Dagger2 does not natively support request-scoped components without additional setup.

 ```java
 public class MyWebApp {